-First Thing’s First: Adopting is Cheaper than Buying from a Breeder
+Adopting Is Cheaper Than Buying From a Breeder

-Jill Caren, owner of CharityPaws says “First it is important to remember that adopting across the board is much cheaper than buying a dog from either a breeder or pet store — so by adopting you are really saving money — and lives.”
-Shelters rescue dogs and cats that have been abandoned.
-When you adopt from a shelter, you are also potentially saving a cat or dog’s life.
+Owner of CharityPaws Jill Caren says, “First it is important to remember that adopting across the board is much cheaper than buying a dog from either a breeder or pet store — so by adopting you are really saving money — and lives.”

-“Some groups do offer “starter kits” with this adoptions.
-A bag of food, cat boxes etc. See if you can locate a group that does offer this and it can be worth a few dollars!”
-Jill tells us.
-This is a great way to save on the “start up” cost of owning a pet.
+“Some groups do offer “starter kits” with adoptions.
+A bag of food, cat boxes etc. See if you can locate a group that offers this.
+“It can be worth a few dollars,” Jill tells us.
+This is a great way to save on the “startup” cost of owning a pet.